St Catherine's School, Toorak: History

-St Catherine's School was founded as Castlemaine Ladies' College in 1896, by Jeanie Hood in Templeton Street, Castlemaine.
+St Catherine's School was founded as Castlemaine Ladies' College in 1896 by Jeanie Hood in Templeton Street, Castlemaine.

 At the instigation of Henry Langley, the first Anglican Bishop of Bendigo, his daughters, Ruth, Aphra and Nona took over the school in 1903.
 The Langley sisters later changed the school's name to Castlemaine Girls' College, and in 1911 to St Catherine's Girls College, Castlemaine, after the Anglican school St Catherine's School at Waverley in Sydney, where Ruth and Nona Langley had been educated.
 St Catherine's was a nominally Anglican school at this time in its history.

-In 1920, St Catherine's School moved to Williams Road in Melbourne, where 48 pupils were enrolled.
+In 1920 St Catherine's School moved to Williams Road in Melbourne, where 48 pupils were enrolled.
 Ruth Langley had been joined in 1919 by Flora Templeton, who came as co-principal from Blair School, at St Georges Road, Toorak, with her students.

-In 1922, St Catherine's Grammar School had 80 students, and in need of more accommodation, Langley and Templeton purchased "Kilbride House", formerly known as "Beaulieu", at 17 Heyington Place, Toorak.
+In 1922 St Catherine's Grammar School had 80 students, and in need of more accommodation, Langley and Templeton purchased "Kilbride House", formerly known as "Beaulieu", at 17 Heyington Place, Toorak.
 The building was ultimately renamed "Sherren House" in recognition of Ruby Lawrence (née Sherren), who was the schools matron from 1923 to 1946.
 Flora Templeton died in 1931, but Ruth Langley continued the administration of the school, appointing Edna Holmes as headmistress.
 After Langley's death, at St Catherine's, on 17 December 1933, her sister, Hilda Langley, became principal.

-In 1942, World War II saw the school buildings requisitioned as a residence for the Women's Auxiliary Australian Air Force (WAAAF).
+In 1942 World War II saw the school buildings requisitioned as a residence for the Women's Auxiliary Australian Air Force (WAAAF).
 St Catherine's found a temporary home at Mountain Grand, Warburton, and returned to Heyington Place in 1943.
 In 1944, Sophie Borland was appointed headmistress and worked with Hilda Langley as principal until the end of 1947, when the trustee of the late Ruth Langley decided to hand control of the school to a council.
 The first chairman of the council was the Right Reverend John McKie, Bishop in Geelong.

-In 1948, Barbreck, at 33 Heyington Place, was acquired for use as a junior school, making possible further extensions to the secondary school, and pupil numbers increased to about 400.
+In 1948 Barbreck, at 33 Heyington Place, was acquired for use as a junior school, making possible further extensions to the secondary school, and pupil numbers increased to about 400.

-In 1950, Mary Davis was appointed as principal and headmistress.
+In 1950 Mary Davis was appointed as principal and headmistress.
 In 1957, Hilda Langley died, ending the Langley family's long association with the school.
 R. Ann Baylis served as principal from 1971 to 1977 and her two daughters attended the school.
 In 1977, Dorothy Pizzey was appointed to this post.
 In 1978, St Catherine's School inaugurated the senior student Slawa Duldig Art Prize.

-Beginning in 2006, the school offered the IB Primary Years Programme

 Campus

 St Catherine's School is located on a single 2.9 hectare campus, in suburban Toorak, 6 km south-east of the Melbourne city centre.
 The school comprises the Early Learning Centre, the Junior School and the Senior School.